Georgia - The Peach State

 Georgia was the fourth state to ratify the Constitution in 1788 but then seceded from the Union in 1861 as one of the original seven Confederate states.
 Georgia was the last state to be restored to the Union, that happening on July 15, 1870.

-These days, Georgia is an economic powerhouse, with 14 counties listed among the 100 fastest growing counties in the United States between 2007 and 2008 (only Texas had more).
+These days, Georgia is an economic powerhouse, with 14 counties listed among the 100 fastest growing counties in the United States over the last decade (only Texas had more).
 Hartsfield-Jackson Atlanta International Airport is the busiest passenger airport in the world.

 On River Street in Savannah